Valdrin Mustafa

-Valdrin Mustafa (born 11 March 1998) is a professional footballer who plays as a centre-forward for Regionalliga club Kickers Offenbach.
+Valdrin Mustafa (born 11 March 1998) is a professional footballer who plays as a striker for Oberliga Rheinland-Pfalz/Saar club Elversberg II.
 Born in Germany, he has represented Albania and Kosovo internationally at youth levels.

 Club career

 SC Verl

 On 25 May 2021, Mustafa signed a two-year contract with 3.
 Liga club SC Verl and this transfer would become legally effective in July 2021.
 Two month later, he was named as a SC Verl substitute for the first time in a league match against Türkgücü München.
 His debut with SC Verl came on 18 August in the 2021–22 Westphalian Cup first round against SG Wattenscheid 09 after being named in the starting line-up.

 SV Elversberg

 On 31 August 2021, Mustafa signed a two-year contract with Regionalliga Südwest club SV Elversberg.
 Four days later, he made his debut in a 2–1 away win against 1899 Hoffenheim II after coming on as a substitute at 64th minute in place of Nico Karger.
 Ten days after debut, Mustafa scored his first goal for SV Elversberg in his third appearance for the club in a 2–0 away win over Astoria Walldorf in Regionalliga Südwest.